craftercms/docs/source/developers/projects/craftercms/index.rst

 Common Task Properties
 ^^^^^^^^^^^^^^^^^^^^^^

-Aside from the tasks that we can run, there are also some properties defined in Crafter CMS that allows us to configure our environment.
+Aside from the tasks that we can run, there are also some properties defined in CrafterCMS that allows us to configure our environment.
 Below are the available task properties

 +------------------------------------------------------------------------------------------------+
 || Download Properties                                                                           |